Baby Delivery Process

 - A Perinatologist (high-risk obstetrician) and Neonatologist (newborn medicine specialist) are on call, should the need for their expertise arise.

-Nearly 5,000 babies each year begin their lives in Winthrop's New Life Center.
+Nearly 5,000 babies each year begin their lives in NYU Winthrop's New Life Center.
 Our modern state-of-the-art facility offers 16 labor-delivery-recovery rooms attractively decorated to provide a comfortable, homey environment for your baby delivery process.
-While the ambiance is tranquil and non-clinical, expectant moms and dads can feel secure in the knowledge that the sophisticated technology and vast resources of a major, university-affiliated medical center are close at hand should a complication develop.
+While the ambiance is tranquil and non-clinical, expectant parents can feel secure in the knowledge that the sophisticated technology and vast resources of a major, university-affiliated medical center are close at hand should a complication develop.

-- Your labor, delivery and immediate recovery after delivery will take place in one of our 16 Labor-Delivery-Recovery Suites.
+- Your labor, delivery and immediate recovery after delivery will take place in one of our 16 LOR Suites.
 Each comfortable suite has a private bathroom and shower stall (some have tubs).
 In addition to having specially designed birthing beds, the LDR Suites are beautifully decorated to create a relaxing home-like atmosphere.
-Furnishings include comfortable "father" chairs, televisions with radios and telephones.
+Furnishings include comfortable partner chairs, televisions with radios and telephones.

 - During your labor and delivery, your family may wait in the spacious waiting area, which has comfortable furnishings for adults and children.
 In addition to a child-sized table and chairs, the waiting area has telephones, a phone charging station, bathrooms and a television.